Sign In

 The hours you work vary day to day, job to job.
 Hair and makeup can clock up some of the longest hours on set, so be prepared for this element of your working life.
 Expect to work a 12-14 hour day minimum when working in the Makeup Department; there are always going to be things to get done before home time so that you can do it all again the next day.

-What is the set etiquette for junior positions?
+What is the set etiquette for trainees?

 • Have you bought everything the makeup artists will need if you have offered to take on that responsibility?